-WP2 – Market designs and regulations allowing the optimal development of flexibilities with high shares of RES generation
+WP2 – Market designs & regulations allowing optimal development of flexibilities with high RES shares

 Why should we consider market design when studying flexibility?